FonnDuh/Card-manager/README.md

    - Displays login and registration pages with appropriate field labels.
    - Implements password validation using regex: Passwords must contain at least one uppercase and one lowercase English letter, at least four numbers, one special character (!@#$%^&_-\_()_), and must be at least 8 characters long.
-   - Uses JWT to generate a secure token upon successful login.
-   - Stores the token in `localStorage` while avoiding the storage of sensitive user data (such as email and password).
+   - Stores the token in `localStorage` while avoiding the storage of sensitive user data.
    - Determines user permissions based on the token information.
    - Provides visual indicators for user authentication status.
+   - Uses `useAuth` (custom hook) to manage authentication across components, including login and logout functionality.

 2. **User Dashboard**: